fantactuka/backbone-route-filter/README.md

 Backbone Route filters allows you to have a pre-condition for the router using `before` filters and some "after" routing calls using `after` filters.

-Before filters could prevent router from calling action in case any of them returns false.
+Before filters could prevent router from calling action in case any of them returns false. **Note** that `after` filters are executed only of `before` filters are passed and original route executed

 ## Installation
 Using [Bower](http://twitter.github.com/bower/) `bower install backbone-route-filter` or just copy [backbone-route-filter.js](https://raw.github.com/fantactuka/backbone-route-filter/master/backbone-route-filter.js)